Our Team

 Werth Institute Operations, Signature Programs and Events

-Kathy is an angel investor beginning with Golden Seeds in Boston.
+Kathy has a passion for business and mentoring students, startups and established organizations.
+Her background includes an impactful career as an executive in the computer networking industry with positions in venture-backed startups and F100 companies including Bytex, 3Com, and Cisco Systems.
+Kathy is an angel investor, initially with Golden Seeds in Boston and a judge for many notable business plan competitions in MA and CT.
 She is a board member of Day Kimball Hospital and trustee of the KeepSmilin4Abbie Foundation.
-Kathy holds a bachelor's in political science and MBA from Providence College in Providence, RI.
+Kathy holds a bachelor's in political science and MBA degrees from Providence College in Providence, RI.

 Staff